Skip to main content

 A blue infographic with the text Master's programs can range from 30-60 credits.

-Your desired field of interest will determine the type of master's program you should enroll in.
-For example, a Master of Science (MS) focuses on technical and scientific areas while covering a wide array of skills and knowledge.
+An MS degree, which stands for Master of Science, often focuses on technical and scientific areas while covering a wide array of skills and knowledge.

-An MS degree is a graduate degree that contains different programs that fall under the science, technology, engineering and math (STEM) fields, as well as programs in business, social sciences and healthcare.
+MS degrees are graduate degrees that contain different programs that fall under the science, technology, engineering and math (STEM) fields, as well as programs in business, social sciences and healthcare.

 Whether you want to work in accounting, cybersecurity or sports management, an MS degree can provide you with the knowledge and skills to problem solve, think critically and research while providing expertise in your field.